hpi-dhc/TROIKA/README.md

 This framework contains a Python reference implementation of TROIKA.
 The signal decomposition stage and Spectral Peak Tracking stage work well.
 The implementation is unfinished however, as the SSR algorithm imposed a major difficulty.
-SSR is an optimization algorithm on large matrices with the main difficulty being producing reliable results in tolerable amounts of time.
+SSR is an optimization algorithm on large matrices with the main difficulty being reliable results in tolerable amounts of time.

 # Contributing